NREL/hive/README.md

 The defaults are set in the repo [here](nrel/hive/resources/defaults/.hive.yaml).
 If you want to override any entries in this file, you can create a new one by the same name `.hive.yaml` and place it in your working directory or a parent directory.
 Hive will also check your base user directory for this file (aka `~/.hive.yaml`).
-This can be useful if you would like to reduce the output files or change the default output base directory (for example, to something like as `~/hive/output`).
+This can be useful if you would like to reduce the output files or change the default output base directory (for example, to something like `~/hive/output`).

 ## Dependencies